Please ensure Javascript is enabled for purposes of website accessibility

 Still, a federal appeals court dismissed the challenge as too late.

 The company appealed to the U.S. Supreme Court.
-The Biden administration had urged the court to uphold the because otherwise, governmental agencies would be subject to endless challenges.
+The had urged the court to uphold the because otherwise, governmental agencies would be subject to endless challenges.

 The decision could take on new significance in the wake of last week’s ruling that overturned the 1984 Chevron decision that made it easier to uphold regulations across a wide swath of American life.
-The court also stripped the Securities and Exchange Commission of a major tool to fight securities fraud.
+The court also stripped the of a major tool to fight securities fraud.

 Chief Justice John Roberts captured the dilemma facing the court when the Corner Post case was argued in February.
 Agencies could face repeated challenges “10 years later, 20 years later” and “sort of have to create the universe, you know, repeatedly.”